talha-riaz/activity-organzer-app/README.md

 ## Server

+1. Clone this repository.
-1. After cloning the project, from the Terminal navigate to the root directory of this repository (./activity-organizer-app).
+2. From the Terminal navigate to the root directory of this repository (./activity-organizer-app).
-2. Run the command `npm install`.
+3. Run the command `npm install`.
 This will install all the dependencies for the server.
-3. Run the command `npm start`.
+4. Run the command `npm start`.
 This will start the server on http://localhost:7777.

  <img src="https://github.com/talha-riaz/activity-organzer-app/blob/master/src/frontend/src/assets/server.png"></img>

 ## Client
+Once the server is running,

-1. After running the server, in a new Terminal window, navigate to ./activity-organizer-app/src/frontend
+1. In a new Terminal window, navigate to ./activity-organizer-app/src/frontend.
 2. Run the command `npm install`.
 This will install all the dependencies for the frontend.
 3. Run the command `npm start`.
 This will launch the app view on http://localhost:3000.